shmohammadi86/ACTIONet_legacy/README.md

 ### ACTIONet Reconstruction
 The input for this step is the **reduced sce** object.
 The main interface to run ACTIONet is through `run.ACTIONet(reduced.sce)` function.
 Additional options to consider are:
 - `k_max`: defines the maximum resolution and is suggested to be set to 20 for most cases, and 30 for deeper analysis and identifying rare cell-types.
-- `thread_no`: indicates the number of parallel processig threads that are used for parallelization.
+- `thread_no`: indicates the number of parallel processing threads that are used for parallelization.
-- `layout.compactness` is a value between *[0-100]* and controls the overall compactness in graph layout stage (this can be re-adjusted afterwards).
+- `layout.compactness` is a value between *[0-100]* and controls the overall compactness in the graph layout stage (this can be re-adjusted afterward).

 ### Simple Example
 ```{r}